mateusmartinssantos/finance/README.md

 ´´´bash
 Copiar código
-npm run dev
+-npm run dev
 # or
-yarn dev
+-yarn dev
 # or
-pnpm dev
+-pnpm dev
 # or
 bun dev
 Open http://localhost:3000 with your browser to see the result.